 Salt Valley Wind Plant ("Wind Turbines").
-The Wind Turbines are located at 9700 north 70th Street just north of Interstate 80 on the east edge of the city.
+The Wind Turbines are located at 9700 North 70th Street just north of Interstate 80 on the east edge of the City.
 Both Wind Turbines are Vestas model V47s rated at 660kw each.
-Vestas is currently under contract to provide all major maintenance and 24 hour alarm monitoring services for the site.
+Vestas is currently under contract to provide all major maintenance and 24-hour alarm monitoring services for the site.
 The plant has a combined generating capacity of 1.3 MW with unit one entering commercial operation in 1998 and unit two in 1999.

 Fuel Supply.
 J Street, Rokeby and TBGS utilize natural gas with #2 fuel oil as a backup.
-For J Street, natural gas is delivered through the city gas distribution piping to a gas compression plant located on the site.
-Fuel oil is delivered by truck from the Rokeby tank to the J Street Station if gas is not available or if fuel oil is less expensive for the operation of that unit.
+For J Street, natural gas is delivered through the local gas distribution piping to a gas compression plant located on the site.
+Fuel oil is delivered by truck from the Rokeby tank to J Street if gas is not available or if fuel oil is less expensive for the operation of that unit.
 J Street currently has approximately 130,000 gallons of fuel oil in storage at this location with capacity for 215,000 gallons.
 At Rokeby, natural gas is delivered from an interstate pipeline to the site through two high pressure lines constructed specifically for the Rokeby site.
 Provisions are in place to perform online switching to fuel oil.
 The Rokeby fuel oil is supplied from a pipeline operated by Magellan Pipeline and stored in a 2 million gallon oil tank at Rokeby.
-Oil from the Rokeby tank is hauled by truck to the J Street Station if gas is not available or fuel oil is less expensive for the operation of that unit.
 LES currently has approximately 800,000 gallons of fuel oil in storage at Rokeby.
-The natural gas for TBGS is delivered from an interstate pipeline to the generating site through an LES-owned 6 mile high pressure gas pipeline.
+The natural gas for TBGS is delivered from an interstate pipeline to the generating site through an LES-owned 6 mile high- pressure gas pipeline.
 LES has established contracts with the interstate pipeline operator for long-term firm transportation and interruptible transportation for both generating sites.
 TBGS has 2 million gallons of fuel oil storage tank capacity on site.
 Fuel oil must be hauled to the TBGS site.